-Agreements provide recognition of Native Title rights and interests of Traditional Owner groups while securing the ongoing operations and expansion of our iron ore business in Western Australia.
+Agreements provide recognition of Native Title rights and interests of Traditional Owner groups while securing the ongoing operations and expansion of our iron ore business in the Pilbara region of Western Australia.
 They also provide monetary and non-monetary intergenerational benefits for local communities and Traditional Owner groups.

 Regional Framework Deed (RFD)

-- There were 968 Indigenous people employed across our iron ore business (7.83 per cent) at the time.
+- There were 967 Indigenous people employed across our iron ore business (8.2 per cent) at the time

-- Approximately 48.33 per cent of Pilbara expenditure in 2015 wa with Pilbara Aboriginal businesses and their joint venture partners.
+- Approximately 39.2 per cent of Pilbara expenditure in 2017 was with Pilbara Aboriginal businesses and their joint venture partner